pstlab/roxanne_rosjava/docs/index.md

 TODO

+# Acknowledgment

+ROXANNE has received funding from the European Union's Horizon 2020 research and innovation programme under the project ROSIN with the gran agreement No 732287.

 # References
 - (F. Ingrand and M. Ghallab, 2017) F. Ingrand and M. Ghgallab "Deliberation for autonomous robots: A survey".
 Artificial Intelligence, vol 247, pp. 10-44.
 2017.
 - (F. Ingrand et al. 1996) F. Ingrand, R. Chatila, R. Alami and F. Robert "PRS: a high level supervision and control language for autonomous mobile robots".
 IEEE International Conference on Robotic and Automation.
 1996.